anjilab/analysis-adv-attack-in-vlsm/README.md

 # Fine-Tuning Vision Language Model and Analysis of Robustness Against Adversarial Attack in Medical Image Segmentation

 ## Abstract
   Adversarial attacks have been fairly explored for computer vision and vision-language models.
 However, the avenue of adversarial attack for the vision language segmentation models (VLSMs) is still under-explored, especially for medical image analysis.
-Thus, we will investigate the robustness of VLSMs against adversarial attacks for 2D medical images with different modalities, such as radiology, photography, endoscopy, etc. First, we will fine-tune pre-trained VLSMs for medical image segmentation with adapters.Then, we will employ adversarial attacks---projected gradient descent (PGD) and fast gradient sign method (FGSM)---on that fine-tuned model to determine its robustness against adversaries.
-We will report models' performance decline to analyze adversaries' impact.
+Thus, we have investigated the robustness of VLSMs against adversarial attacks for 2D medical images with different modalities with radiology, photography, and endoscopy.
+First, we have fine-tuned pre-trained VLSMs for medical image segmentation with adapters.
+Then, we have employed adversarial attacks---projected gradient descent (PGD) and fast gradient sign method (FGSM)---on that fine-tuned model to determine its robustness against adversaries.
+We have reported models' performance decline to analyze the adversaries' impact.
+The results exhibit significant drops in the DSC and IoU scores after the introduction of these adversaries.

 ## Table of Contents
 - [Attack Architecture](#methodology)